Data breach registers and policies

 Additional obligations or reporting

 Agencies may be required by contract, other laws, or the circumstances of the breach to take additional specific steps in response to a data breach.
-These could include taking specific containment or remediation actions or engaging with or notifying external stakeholders if a data breach occurs.
+These could include taking specific containment or remediation actions or engaging with or notifying external stakeholders.
+A DBP should outline the situations in which external reporting or engagement is necessary.
+If reporting is discretionary, it should include guidance on making the decision.

 Depending on the circumstances of the data breach and the categories of data involved, agencies may need to report to or engage with: